 Shanny

-Common Name(s):Shanny, Smooth Blenny, Common Blenny, Sea-frog, Shan.
+| | Fact File: Common Name(s):Shanny, Smooth Blenny, Common Blenny, Sea-frog, Shan.

-A small to medium-sized blenny, elongate small fish of a large family of fishes that live in rocky areas in shallow water.
+| Identification: A small to medium-sized blenny, elongate small fish of a large family of fishes that live in rocky areas in shallow water.
 All true blennies have a continuous dorsal fin with the first dorsal fins are spiny and the remainder are soft.
 The pectoral finds are relatively large.
 The pelvic fin is in a jugular position.
+Distinguished by the absence of tentacles/lappets over the eye.
+Usually green with black mottling, adults may be grey with black.
+Males in breeding livery go all black with a white mouth and an attractive pale blue fringe to the long dorsal fin.
+If the small green blenny has blue spots and a lappet over the eye it is the similiar but rarer Coryphoblennius galerita.

-Similar species: Coryphoblennius galerita, Parablennius gattorugine (Tompot Blenny).
+Coryphoblennius galerita, Parablennius gattorugine

 Breeding: